Annapurna Circuit Trek Difficulty

 Difficulty: 3/10 to 5/10 depending on itinerary

-Main challenge: sore legs, residual fatigue, continued ascent if doing the classic extension
+Main challenge: sore legs, residual fatigue, and continued ascent if doing the classic extension

 Do You Need Technical Skills?